albertattard/java-boot-camp/docs/06-simple-objects/03-constructors.md

 ## How many constructors can a class have?

-**A class can have as many constructors as needs as long as each constructor has a unique signature**.
+{% include custom/note.html details="A class can have as many constructors as needs as long as each constructor has a unique signature." %}

 Let say that we would like to have the possibility to create an instance of a `Box` and also set its state (open/closed).
 We can do that by using a constructor.